University of Washington Alumni Association

-- The University of Washington awarded its second Distinguished Alumni Veteran Award to Mr. Charles Matthaei, '43.
+- The University of Washington awarded the annual Distinguished Alumni Veteran Award to Mr. Charles Matthaei, '43.
 Read about his philanthropy, civic activism and passionate advocacy.

 - The University of Washington awarded its first Distinguished Alumni Veteran Award in 2012 to Herb M. Bridge, '47, U.S. Navy Rear Admiral retired.
 Read about his contributions to the community and the award.

 - An award-winning freelance broadcast war correspondent pays tribute to a friend, alum, and Medal of Honor winner.

 - The University of Washington dedicated in 2009 its Medal of Honor Memorial and recognized eight alumni recipients.
 Read about the dedication (and learn about the effort that made the memorial a reality).